After enjoying the Senshu Park in Akita City and the former castle and samurai town Kakunodate I left Akita Prefecture to explore Aomori Prefecture.

 I was so early that the entrance to the castle was still closed!

-I saw on TV that the rest of Japan was hit by a typhoon the night before and that it would come to Tohoku this very day, so I wanted to start as early as possible to arrive at my second destination before the typhoon would hit (more about that in my next post).
+I saw on TV that the rest of Japan was hit by a typhoon the night before and that it would come to Tohoku this very day, so I wanted to start as early as possible to arrive at my second destination before the typhoon would hit.

 The weather was already suspiciously dark and it also started raining a bit.